Asymptotic Network Independence in Distributed Stochastic Optimization for Machine Learning: Conclusions

 \section{Conclusions}

-In this paper, we provided a discussion of recent results which have overcome a key barrier in distributed optimization methods for machine learning.
-These results established an asymptotic network independence property, that is, asymptotically, the distributed algorithm performs comparable to a centralized algorithm with the same computational power.
+In this paper, we provided a discussion of recent results which have overcome a barrier in distributed stochastic optimization methods for machine learning under certain scenarios.
+These results established an asymptotic network independence property, that is, asymptotically, the distributed algorithm achieves comparable convergence rate to a centralized algorithm with the same computational power.
 We explain the property by examples of training ML models and provide a short mathematical analysis.

 Along the line of achieving asymptotic network independence in distributed optimization, there are various future research directions, including considering nonconvex objective functions, reducing communication costs and transient time, and using exact gradient information.
 We next briefly discuss these.